-Thus the order of stability of carbanions is:
+Thus the order of stability of following carbanions is:

-The electron withdrawing groups (-I) decrease the negative charge on the carboxylate ion and thus by stabilizing it.
+The electron withdrawing groups showing negative inductive effect (-I) reduce the negative charge on the conjugate base (like carboxylate ion) by pulling the electron density and thus by stabilizing it.
 Hence the acidic strength increases when -I groups are present.

 i) The acidic strength increases with increase in the number of electron withdrawing Fluorine atoms as shown below.